Around the Island Race (ATIR)

 Outrigger Canoe since 2005

-Fast-forward 37 years to 2005 when an outrigger canoe team from Hawaii joined the now popular annual sailing race along with teams from the established Hong Kong Island Paddle Club (now VRC), Hong Kong Outrigger Canoe Club and Lantau Outrigger Canoe Club.
+Fast-forward 37 years to 2005 an outrigger canoe team from Hawaii joined the now popular annual sailing race along with teams from the established Hong Kong Island Paddle Club (now VRC), Hong Kong Outrigger Canoe Club and Lantau Outrigger Canoe Club.
+That marked the first Outrigger Canoe circumnavigate the Hong Kong Island.

 Ergo Challenge since 2016

 Also in the same year, a land based 45km ergo challenge relay race was introduced to raise money for marine resources protection.
-This at the same time provide another way for engage more people to enjoy the spirit of ATIR : Challenge & Appreciate.
+This at the same time provide another way for engage more people to enjoy the spirit of ATIR : Celebrate the Challenge.

 Blossom and move on